The best places to travel in June

 It’s also within reach of Budva — the undisputed summer party capital of Montenegro.
 While its waterfront and beaches form a chain of high-energy clubs during high season, Budva also has plenty of historic attractions, and its beaches aren’t half bad either.

 if you're new to the country, read our first-timers guide to Montenegro.
-Alternatively, take the hassle out of planning by booking our customisable Montenegro Adventure itinerary.
+Alternatively, take the hassle out of planning by booking our customizable Montenegro Adventure itinerary.

-Where to stay: how about bedding down in an elegant 18th-century villa in the UNESCO Bay of Kotor?
+Where to stay: how about staying in an elegant 18th-century villa in the UNESCO Bay of Kotor?

 On a budget?
 Montenegro Hostel 4U is fun, friendly and offers amazing views.